Bootnecking Modern Civilization

 In a world with birth control, human beings need to explicitly value reproduction.
 Otherwise, many will not reproduce, and they will not have a unifying purpose of life.
 They will just spin their wheels until they die.

-Now this is where many people (understandably) get confused.
+This is where many people (understandably) get confused.
 Earlier, I said that unregulated reproduction is a problem.
 Birth control allows people to regulate reproduction.
-So surely birth control is not only good, it solves the problem that I raised before.
+So, it seems that birth control solves the problem that I raised before.
 It replaces nature’s boot.
-So there is nothing to worry about, right?
+Thus, there is nothing to worry about, right?

 Wrong.
 Things aren’t that simple.

 Voluntary low fertility is not a substitute for nature’s boot.
 It is dysgenic, not eugenic.
-And it is self-eliminating.
-Many people will choose low fertility, but some will choose high fertility, and their descendants will be the future population.
+It is also self-eliminating.
 In the long run, genes and memes that cause high fertility will replace those that cause low fertility.
 Even when something is voluntary, it has deterministic causes that can be selected for or against.
-The population might stop growing temporarily due to voluntary low fertility, but in the long run only nature’s boot or socially imposed reproduction control can stop the population from exploding.
+The population might stop growing temporarily due to voluntary low fertility, but only nature’s boot or socially imposed reproduction control can stop the population from exploding in the long run.

-See Dysgenics, Overpopulation and Conventional Ignorance and Demography and Destiny.
+See Demography and Destiny and Dysgenics, Overpopulation and Conventional Ignorance.

 Individuals can’t solve the collective problems of population growth and dysgenics by choosing not to reproduce.
-Collective problems have to be solved by collective action.
+Collective problems require social solutions.

 Modern civilization causes a loss of purpose for many individuals.
 They simply don’t know what to do with their lives.
 In the past, people couldn’t choose careers, lifestyles, genders, sexualities, etc. Those things were mostly determined by culture or nature.
 Women would get pregnant soon after puberty, so they needed to be married.
 People knew what to do: struggle to survive and raise their children.
 Today, people have choices that they didn’t evolve to make, and they don’t have the problems that they evolved to solve.
 They are lost, confused, and spinning their wheels.
 They don’t know what to do.